Good Cause Waiver

 - Complete an Explanation of Background Screening Finding form for EACH arrest/investigation that resulted in the disqualifying offense or incident.
 Include what happened, how it happened, why it happened, when and where it happened, any person present at the time, and the circumstances from your point of view.
 Include why you feel your Good Cause Waiver should be approved.

-- Attach one sponsorship letter from a current or potential employer, training agency or school.
-If you are not able to obtain a sponsor, submit as a substitute, three (3) character references from persons knowledgeable of your character and employment history.
+- Attach one (1) sponsorship letter from a previous or current employer stating how long the person has known you and why they feel you should be recommended for a Good Cause Waiver.
+If you are unable to obtain a sponsorship letter, submit 3 character references from persons who are knowledgeable of your character and employment history.
 The reference letters cannot be from someone related to or residing with you.

 Include (if applicable):